Yee172/zotero-more-authors/README.md

 # zotero-more-authors
-This Zotero plugin lets you be able to show more authors
+This Zotero plugin enables you to display more authors and is compatible with Zotero versions 5 and 6, but not yet with version 7.

 # References